 We’ll type in “tooth filling” since that is a common procedure that many have experienced.
 Google Trends reveals the data from the past year.

-We can see the search volume is high since the line never drops below the halfway point.
+We can see the interest is high since the line never drops below the halfway point.
 Additionally, the left edge of the graph indicates an uptick occurring.
-The constant high volume of searches over a year period indicated there is enough interest here to write a post.
+The constant high frequency of search over a year period indicated there is enough interest here to write a post.

 2. Scroll down to ‘Related queries’ for more specific topics to write about